 An Everglades National Park pass is usually good for seven days and costs the following:

 Congaree National Park, South Carolina

 Located in South Carolina, Congaree National Park is ideal for backcountry camping, canoeing, and fishing.
-Although Congaree National Park is a smaller-sized national park, it is filled with various flora and fauna and is one of the most famous landmarks in South Carolina.
+Although Congaree National Park is one of the smaller-sized Eastern US national parks, it is filled with various flora and fauna and is one of the most famous landmarks in South Carolina.

 Congaree National Park protects important ecosystems, including "old growth" bottomland hardwood forest.
 The intact hardwood forest here is the largest in the southern US.
 Unique to the East Coast of the United States, bottomland hardwood forests are forests or "swamps" that flood seasonally.

 There are plenty of paths made from boardwalks, making them enjoyable for wheelchairs and strollers, and you can use the rivers and trail system to explore the park.